asmafarhat2006/checker-project/README.md

     -   #### Check two strings if they are anagrams

-        1. console app:check-anagram word anagram
+        1.  php bin/console app:check-anagram word anagram
-        2. To view help for the above feature you can use this command  : console app:check-anagram --help
+        2. To view help for the above feature you can use this command  :  php bin/console app:check-anagram --help

 -   ### Check Palindrome

     -   #### Check if strings is a Palindrome

-        1. console app:check-palindrome string
+        1.  php bin/console app:check-palindrome string
-        2. To view help for the above feature you can use this command  : console app:check-palindrome --help
+        2. To view help for the above feature you can use this command  :  php bin/console app:check-palindrome --help

 -   ### Check Pangram

     -   #### Check if sentence is pangram (double quote the sentence otherwise CLI will treat it as multiple params)

-        1. console app:check-pangram sentence
+        1.  php bin/console app:check-pangram sentence
-        2. To view help for the above feature you can use this command  : console app:check-pangram --help
+        2. To view help for the above feature you can use this command  :  php bin/console app:check-pangram --help

 -   ### Unit Test